quantumlib/Cirq/CODE_OF_CONDUCT.md

 We do not believe that all conflict is bad; healthy debate and disagreement often yield positive results.
-However, it is never okay to be disrespectful or to engage in behavior that violates the project’s code of conduct.
+However, it is never okay to be disrespectful or to engage in behavior that violates the project’s Code of Conduct.

-If you see someone violating the code of conduct, you are encouraged to address the behavior directly with those involved.
+If you see someone violating the Code of Conduct, you are encouraged to address the behavior directly with those involved.
 Many issues can be resolved quickly and easily, and this gives people more control over the outcome of their dispute.
 If you are unable to resolve the matter for any reason, or if the